Rick Simpson's cannabis oil

 At first glance, it may seem a little difficult to manufacture our own medicine, but this is truly a very easy and simple process.
 Once you have prepared a couple of times your own medicine, you will soon realize that it is no more difficult than preparing a cup of coffee.

-Which solvent shoul I use to make medical-grade marijuana oil?
+Which solvent should I use to make medical-grade marijuana oil?

 Apart from Rick Simpson's original recipe with naphtha, different methods to make resin extractions have been tested using different solvents, such as alcohol or olive oil.
 A recent scientific study, performed during 2013 by the Institute of Biology of the Leiden University (Netherlands), compares the quality of these extractions.

 Alcohol extractions (ethanol) are probably the most ancient technique.
 It was available in pharmacies until 1950 under the name of Cannabis Tincture.
-However, finding 100% pure ethanol is very difficult, and we can not use common alcohol (available in any pharmacy) since it contains a denaturant, not consumable agent.
-Ethanol has a relative low toxicity and great cannabinoid and terpen extraction capacity, but it also extracts chlorophyll from the plant, what gives the unpleasant green colour of the final extraction.
+However, finding 100% pure ethanol is very difficult, and we can not use common alcohol (available in any pharmacy) since it contains a denaturant, not a consumable agent.
+Ethanol has relatively low toxicity and great cannabinoid and terpene extraction capacity, but it also extracts chlorophyll from the plant, which gives the unpleasant green colour of the final extraction.
 Eventually, it is possible to filter this alcoholic extraction with active carbon to eliminate the chlorophyll, but this process also eliminates most cannabinoids (50%).
 For these reasons, alcohol is not the ideal solvent to make our resin extractions.

 To make an extraction with olive oil we only need to heat it in a boiling water bath (<100ºC).
 Use 100ml of olive oil for each 10gr of marijuana buds, and heat it for about 90 minutes.
 Then, remove the mixture and warm it at slow temperature - 120ºC approx. - during 30 minutes to perform the decarboxylation of cannabinoids.
 Allow to cool and filter the mixture.
 These kind of extractions are safe and easy!!